-Pursuant to the approved Brevard County ("County") Fiscal Year ("FY") 2021/2022 internal audit plan, we hereby present our internal audit report of the Half-Cent Sales Surtax - Save Our Indian River Lagoon Project ("SOIRL") for FY 2022.
+Pursuant to the approved Brevard County ("County") Fiscal Year ("FY") 2022/2023 internal audit plan, we hereby present our internal audit report of the Half-Cent Sales Surtax - Save Our Indian River Lagoon Project ("SOIRL") for FY 2023.
 Below is an overview of the SOIRL timeline.

 FY 2017 The County began collecting surtax revenue in January 2017.
-RSM issued the first SOIRL report dated October 25, 2017 and presented to the Audit Committee on November 1, 2017 and to the independent SOIRL Citizen Oversight Committee ("COC") on November 17, 2017.
+RSM issued the first SOIRL report dated October 25, 2017, and presented it to the Audit Committee on November 1, 2017, and to the independent SOIRL Citizen Oversight Committee ("COC") on November 17, 2017.
 Our report included walkthroughs and control design assessments of the interlocal agreement process as well as the County's financial system, SAP, project tracking processes, and account monitoring and oversight.
-There were minimal expenditures and as such no expenditures were tested.
-FY 2018 RSM issued the FY 2018 SOIRL report dated May 2, 2018 and presented it to the audit committee on May 16, 2018.
+There were minimal expenditures, and as such, no expenditures were tested.
+FY 2018 RSM issued the FY 2018 SOIRL report dated May 2, 2018, and presented it to the audit committee on May 16, 2018.
 A copy was provided to the SOIRL COC.
-In addition to sharing the project plan status, the scope of the detailed transaction testing in this report included revenue, interlocal contracting and expenditures.
-FY 2019 RSM issued two SOIRL reports during FY 2019 dated November 7, 2018 and August 7, 2019.
-They were presented to the Audit Committee on November 7, 2018 and August 21, 2019, respectively, and to the SOIRL COC in January 2019 and October 2019.
+In addition to sharing the project plan status, the scope of the detailed transaction testing in this report included revenue, interlocal contracting, and expenditures.
+FY 2019 RSM issued two SOIRL reports during FY 2019, dated November 7, 2018, and August 7, 2019.
+They were presented to the Audit Committee on November 7, 2018, and August 21, 2019, respectively, and to the SOIRL COC in January 2019 and October 2019.
 The scope of the detailed transaction testing in these reports focused on revenues and expenditures for a sample of projects as well as providing unaudited example project timelines.
-FY 2020 RSM issued the FY 2020 SOIRL report on March 22, 2022 and presented it to the Audit Committee on April 20, 2022 and to the COC on May 20, 2022.
+FY 2020 RSM issued the FY 2020 SOIRL report on March 22, 2022, and presented it to the Audit Committee on April 20, 2022, and to the COC on May 20, 2022.
 The scope of the detailed transaction testing focused on revenues, procurement, and expenditures.
-FY 2021 RSM issued the FY 2021 SOIRL report dated June 9, 2021 and presented to the Audit Committee on June 9, 2021, and to the SOIRL COC in July 2021.
+FY 2021 RSM issued the FY 2021 SOIRL report dated June 9, 2021, and presented it to the Audit Committee on June 9, 2021, and to the SOIRL COC in July 2021.
 The scope of the detailed transaction testing in this report included revenues and expenditures.
-FY 2022 RSM completed the draft FY 2022 SOIRL report dated September 23, 2022 and will present to the Audit Committee on October 26, 2022.
+FY 2022 RSM issued the FY 2022 SOIRL report dated September 23, 2022, and presented it to the Audit Committee on October 26, 2022, and to the SOIRL COC on November 18, 2022.
+The scope of the detailed transaction testing in this report included revenues, procurement, and expenditures.
+FY 2023 RSM completed the draft FY 2023 SOIRL report dated September 18, 2023, and will present it to the Audit Committee on November 8, 2023.
 The final report will be presented to the SOIRL COC in an upcoming meeting.
 The scope of the detailed transaction testing in this report included revenues, procurement, and expenditures.